AlessandroRossi-unige/bakeryNET/README.md

 # BakeryNET
 This is a small bakery website developed with angular as frontend and .NET / ef core as backend.
 The database used in postgresql

-It is implemented following the TDD mantra of "red => green => refactoring", as such I commited often to demonstrate my work process.
-Create a new failing test, implement the feature so the test passes, refactor to improve current code and find any bug.
-The solution consists of 52 tests for both failing and passing cases.

 The only requirements to get started is having a recent version of Node installed.
 Download here: https://nodejs.org/en/download/, and a working .NET environment